gthreepw00d/mpv-iptv/README.md

 	ENTER or Mouse left click — to play

+OTHER FEATURES

+* user-defined list of favorites to promote to the top of playlist
+* fade picture when displaying playlist
-It is possible to redefine keybindings (for example, to disable  mouse support remove all 'MOUSE_*' values from "keybinds" array in iptv.lua).
+* redefinable keybindings (for example, to disable  mouse support remove all 'MOUSE_*' values from "keybinds" array in iptv.lua)
+* user settings in ~/.config/mpv/scripts/_iptvconf.lua (for easy update of iptv.lua)